Learn more about this program and others at the Health Professions Open House.

 This course focuses on the ICD-10-CM and ICD-10-PCS classification systems.
 The course will introduce students to the professional standards for coding and reporting of diagnostic inpatient and outpatient services and inpatient procedure services.
 Coding characteristics, conventions, and guidelines will be applied in identifying and accurately assigning codes to diseases, conditions, and procedures.
 Health records, manual and computerized coding methods, and coding references will be utilized in the coding process.
 Class consists of three hours of lecture and two laboratory hours.
 Prerequisite: BIO-171, BIO-172.
 Co-requisite: BIO-221.

-This course is the study of the principles and practice of insurance and reimbursement processing.
-It includes the assignment and reporting of codes for diagnoses and procedures/services.
-The completion of UB-04 and CMS-1500 claims for inpatient, outpatient, emergency department, and physician office encounters will be covered.
-Inpatient and outpatient cases will be reviewed to identify issues of fraud and abuse.
-Prospective payment systems and revenue cycle management will be included.
-Prerequisites: HIT 110, HIT 210.
+This course is the study of the principles of reimbursement and the practice of insurance processing in a variety of healthcare settings.
+Prospective payment systems, revenue cycle management, utilization management and pay-for-performance will be reviewed.
+Case-mix management, including the assignment and reporting of codes for diagnoses and procedures/services will be covered.
+Inpatient, skilled nursing, and outpatient cases will be reviewed to identify issues of fraud and abuse.
+Prerequisites: HIT 110, HIT 212.